 Bad Example – Burger King Russia World Cup Advert

-Burger King have spent the past four weeks of the Russia World Cup 2018 apologising for their distasteful marketing campaign offering a lifetime supply of Whoppers to Russian women who got pregnant by World Cup players.
+Burger King has spent the past four weeks of the Russia World Cup 2018 apologising for their distasteful marketing campaign offering a lifetime supply of Whoppers to Russian women who got pregnant by World Cup players.
 With such an outcry of complaints, the campaign was immediately pulled.

 Love it, hate it, stick me in a corner with a glass of wine for the evening, happy days!
 On the other hand, a prime opportunity to meeting like-minded people from your industry or who have connections that can take your business further.